Machine learning techniques in joint default assessment: Results

-For each of the candidate models we report in Table 3 the performance measures.
+For each of the candidate models we report in Table \ref{scores} the performance measures on single obligors.
 Precision is highest for AB, which is literally the most precise method to predict default on this database.
 Recall is highest for AB, meaning that the latter is also the method which maximizes the true defaults, considering all true predictions, on this dataset.
 As a synthetic measure, consider the F1-score, which is again highest for AB.
 All the three indicators are slightly lower for LR.

-To get an overall grasp of the performance of the four methods to estimate individual default probabilities, we consider in Figure \ref{ROC} the ROC\ curve and the area under it, the AUC, which is the same for RF and AB.
+To get an overall grasp of the performance of the four methods to estimate individual default probabilities, we consider in Figure \ref{ROC} the ROC\ curve and in Table \ref{scores} last column the area under it, the AUC, which is approximately the same for RF and AB.

-{Comparing the indices in Table \ref{scores} we can conclude that the ML methods perform better that the traditional LR, at least on this database.
+{Comparing the indices in Table \ref{scores} we conclude that the ML methods perform better that the traditional LR, at least on this database and for single defaults.
 It is therefore important to compare the discrepancy in joint defaults that they entail. }